 Other savings accounts have a high threshold that savers have to meet in order to earn any interest at all.
 With the Premier Savings account offered by the Colorado Federal Savings Bank, customers have to deposit at least $50,000 to earn interest.
-The account pays 1.65 percent APY, which is today’s top nationally available savings account rate.
+The account pays 1.65 percent APY.

 Calculate how much you stand to make with all of these offers using our simple savings calculator.
-Consider other factors before choosing a new bank, including fees, digital capabilities and branch and ATM access. assessment of the financial health of banks and credit unions throughout the country.
+Consider other factors before choosing a new bank, including fees, digital capabilities and branch and ATM access.
+And take a look at Bankrate’s assessment of the financial health of banks and credit unions throughout the country.

 Do the math before picking a savings account

 Paying attention to interest rates is key when you’re comparing savings accounts.
 But you should also use a calculator to crunch some numbers.

 Let’s say you’re deciding between a savings account that pays 1.6 percent APY and one that pays 1.55 percent APY.
 If you’re depositing $700, the difference between the amount of interest you’d earn through either account is less than a dollar.
 But if you’re depositing $50,000 and interest compounds monthly, you’d earn an extra $25 by picking the account with the higher yield.